Rights: The University of Waikato Te Whare Wānanga o Waikato

 APANUI SKIPPER

-Kaitiaki means guardian – a person that has the responsibility to ensuring that their natural resources are going to be left in a sustainable way for the community, so that when they do go down there to harvest or anything like that, there’s going to be food there – not just food of course, but their natural resources, and to ensuring that those natural resources are in good nick.
+Kaitiaki2 means guardian – a person that has the responsibility to ensuring that their natural resources are going to be left in a sustainable3 way for the community, so that when they do go down there to harvest or anything like that, there’s going to be food there – not just food of course, but their natural resources, and to ensuring that those natural resources are in good nick.

 Those that have been brought up in the, in Māori communities, they would have a strong sense of kaitiakitanga.
 They’re very, very serious about notions of kaitiakitanga, notions of sustainable ways of working with the environment.